xyuan04/BlueJ.FirstSaturday/README.md

 First weekend lab.
 Overall idea is to read the code, read the tests, and then write some code to pass all the tests.

-**Be sure to Fork this repo into your account and `git clone` your own forked copy of this code in a terminal.**

 Be sure to commit all your changes multiple times as you're working on the lab.

 `git commit -m "checkpointing my work"` should do, be sure to change the message to something meaningful to the work you're saving.